mpkondrashin/itachi/README.md

 ### &#x261E; Spyware

-Upon execution this sample attempt to connect to wrs21.winshipway.com web site that is assumed to be spyware-related
+Upon execution this sample attempt to connect to wrs21.winshipway.com web site that is harmlessm but assumed by sandbox to be spyware-related

 ## Installation
 Not required.
 Just download Itachi for your OS from [releases](https://github.com/mpkondrashin/itachi/releases)